 To help you make this possible, you must learn how to create a commercial video that communicates this story.
 In addition, a commercial production template can help you manage the process.
 Here’s how you can do it:

 Before producing a tight and short script, you must let your creativity run wild first.
 Hold a session for brainstorming ideas with your team—there are no wrong answers here!
+Research and generate video ideas that are popular with your audience.
 From here, narrow down the ideas to the best ones and build on those.

 Depending on the type of video you’re creating, you might want to check if you’ll need software to help you in this process.
 E.g. If you’re making a video tutorial, there are some great video tutorial software options available that have various features and templates that can help with the idea generation process.

 Make sure that the ideas have your target audience in mind.
 They should resonate with their interests, likes, dislikes, and other characteristics to have an emotional and intellectual impact on your audience once you turn them into a script.

 Also, you must have a goal in mind with your script.
 There needs to be at least a takeaway from the video that people will remember, even if they’re not directly your target audience.
 A call to action, tagline, or a specific visual will help your commercial stand out from the rest and makes it easier to remember.

 At the same time, having a good grasp of your business allows you to develop a script that is in sync with your brand.
 A SWOT analysis helps you determine factors you can leverage (strengths), hide (weaknesses), take advantage of (opportunities), and avoid (threats) in your video.